Creating the perfect pulled pork to enjoy with friends and family takes time and effort.

 Pulled pork is good for three to four days in the fridge.

 To keep your delicious leftover pulled pork to eat later, allow it to reach room temperature and refrigerate.

 The USDA gives guidelines on storing pulled pork in the fridge.

 According to these guidelines, you can refrigerate cooked pulled pork for three to four days, so long as it is in a tightly sealed container and kept at 40°F (4.4°C) or below.

-Eat refrigerated pork cold or heat it so that it is hot and steaming, around 165°F (73.9°C) according to a meat or probe thermometer.
+Eat cold refrigerated pork or heat it, so it is hot and steaming, around 165°F (73.9°C) according to a meat or probe thermometer.

-Check for spoilage before eating any refrigerated meat: if the pork has developed a smell or discoloration, don’t take any chances.
+Check for spoiled pulled pork before eating refrigerated meat: if the pork has developed a smell or discoloration, don’t take any chances.
 Rather throw it away.